amrithagk/Sorting-Techniques/README.md

 # Sorting-Techniques

-This repository contains the implementation of classic sorting algorithms in C language and Python
+This repository contains the implementation of classic sorting algorithms in C, Java and Python
   1. Bubblesort
   2. Insertion sort
   3. Selection sort